vantahawk/Graph_Learning_Group6/README.md

 ### Note on Exercise Split

 David laid much of the groundwork for random walks (Ex.1), node2vec (Ex.2), node classification (Ex.3) & link prediction (Ex.4).
-Benedict greatly improved upon David's code by making it faster, especially making the random walks more parallelized.
+Benedict greatly improved upon David's code by making it faster and more parallelized, especially for random walks.
-Moreover he did the HPO for Ex.3 and intuited good hyperparameters for Ex.4.
+He also did the HPO for Ex.3, intuited good hyperparameters for Ex.4 and wrote `main.py`.
-For Ex.4 he improved upon the edge sampling by introducing the building of the spanning trees to avoid the removal of connecting edges between train. & eval. edge sets.
+Moreover for Ex.4 Benedict improved upon the edge sampling by introducing the building of the spanning trees to avoid the removal of connecting edges between train. & eval. edge sets.
-Ahmet developed all his code side-by-side.
+Ahmet developed all his code side-by-side, yielding some results of his own.
 Benedict cleaned and submitted his forked code in the end.